Gonzih/presentation-tool/PLAN.md

 * 4.5 Scala engineers learned clojure script in one day
 * in few week people were writing production code without asking for help
+* Partially it's because people had FP experience
+* And partially it's this because I'm working with exceptional people :)

+* Quotes:

-    > there are no concepts
+    > there are no concepts, only parenthesis

-    > only parenthesis

     >

-    > lightest syntactil language

-    > + of having FP background

     > some of them recently admitted that they still cannot write javascript

-* Of course partially all this because I'm working with exceptional people :)
+    > but they are fluent in clojurescript

 <!--slide-->